rramers/Coursera-Getting-and-Cleaning-Data-Project/README.md

 ###The Code Book

-###The CodeBook.md file in the repository shows the transformations performed and the resulting data and variables.
+###The CodeBook.md file in the repository shows the transformations performed and the resulting data and variables.# Coursera-Getting-and-Cleaning-Data-Project